Pond Management: Managing Fish Populations

 Catfish and trout can be harvested without limits in ponds because their populations are maintained by stocking, not reproduction.

-Keep accurate records of numbers and sizes of fish caught; see this example form for keeping catch records.
+Keep accurate records of numbers and sizes of fish caught.
 These records will help you evaluate the status of your fish populations (see Table 5).
 Fish population balance can also be checked using a 15 foot long minnow seine 4 to 6 feet deep with ¼-inch mesh.
 Seine 3 to 4 shallow areas of the pond in June or July.
 The areas seined must be clear of brush and weeds.
 Table 6 will help you evaluate fish population balance using seine data.